badkraft/razorware.pixelbox/README.md

 There is a lot going on in this example.
 JSON is, as its primary strength, a standardized data structure.
 The PyLE framework takes advantage of the standardized structure and its *native* characterization as a Python dictionary.
 Within the data structure, we essentially write a specialized coding scheme that the framework interprets.
-The details will be covered in detail in documentation.
+The details will be covered further in documentation.
 However, concerning convention, the `startup` key is what is important.
 Here we tell the framework the path to the initial view to be rendered.
 Reference the assumed convention regarding names of items in the `views` module.
 Both items are named `main` with only the extension being the difference.
 Likewise, the presenter (and presumably, a model if applicable) has the same name.